openalea/openalea.rtfd.io/doc/development/guidelines.md

 ## Data files

-You might want to include data files in your package, wether you need it to test your package, or allows user to run tutorials without downloading the sources via git.
-For most cases, we recomend hosting the data directly in the pkg source directory.
-However, if the size of data files becomes large (eg for realistic images or databases) they will bloat your source directory and slow down the installation and/or CI workflow.
-In such cases, we recommend storing you data on public spaces (github or xenodo), and provide an access in a dedicated module using [Pooch](https://www.fatiando.org/pooch).Both approaches are detailed below.
+You might want to include data files in your package, whether you need it to test your package, or allows user to run tutorials without downloading the sources via git.
+For most cases, we recommend hosting the data directly in the pkg source directory.
+However, if the size of data files becomes large (e.g. for realistic images or databases) they will bloat your source directory and slow down the installation and/or CI workflow.
+In such cases, we recommend storing you data on public spaces ([GitHub](https://github.com) or [Zenodo](https://zenodo.org/)), and provide access in a dedicated module using [Pooch](https://www.fatiando.org/pooch).
+Both approaches are detailed below.

 ### Distributing data with the package sources

 This approach is detailed in [`setuptools` documentation](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#accessing-data-files-at-runtime).
-This approach should be prefered to a direct manipulation of the package’s \_\_file\_\_ attribute, as the later can fail if your data are ditributed via zip, egg or wheels.
+This approach should be preferred to a direct manipulation of the package’s \_\_file\_\_ attribute, as the later can fail if your data are distributed via zip, egg or wheels.

 The recommended way of organising your data is to add a data folder in your package source folder, and add a generic MANIFEST.in file at the root of the package: